linzhaoqin/translation-agent/examples/sample-texts/tattoos.md

 You will instantly find the difference.

-# Arm chinese tattoos for strength
+# Arm chinese tattoos

+Here is a very good chinese tattoo "花樣年華", it's offen seen in arms.

+pic1/2/3